jonlpersson/ed-latimore/site/_posts/2021-03-27-the-hagakure-10-best-quotes-and-ideas.md

 4. **"In one's life. there are levels in the pursuit of study…."**
 5. **"If we were to cast aside every man who had made a mistake once, useful men could probably not be come by."**
 6. **"Whether speaking formally or informally, one should look his listener in the eye…"**
-7. &nbsp;**"Although it seems that taking special care of one's appearance is similar to showiness, it is nothing akin to elegance."**
+7. **"Although it seems that taking special care of one's appearance is similar to showiness, it is nothing akin to elegance."**
 8. **"There is surely nothing other than the single purpose of the present moment."**
 9. **"Human life is truly a short affair.
 It is better to live doing the things that you like…"**
 10. **"People will become your enemies if you become eminent too quickly in life…"**